THOUGHTS ON THE EC DIRECTIVE FOR BREATHING AIR FILLING SYSTEMS OR WHY "MADE IN GERMANY

-The legal regulations existing so far are partly replaced and/or waived partially by the European pressure device guideline, whose 5-year transition and/or conversion period began to run on the 29thof November 1999.
-That means that during these 5 years the national pressure vessel regulation and the new EEC guideline could be used.
-If a manufacturer certifies a pressure vessel or a building group after the 29th of November 1999 according to the new EEC guideline, this certification and the treatment accompanying with it must be recognized according to the new Community directive of the authorities of the member countries.
+The existing legal regulations are partially replaced or repealed by the European Pressure Equipment Directive, whose 5-year transition or implementation period began to run on 29.11.1999.
+This means that during these 5 years the national pressure vessel regulation and the new EC directive can be applied.
+If a manufacturer certifies a pressure vessel or assembly after 29.11.1999 according to the new EC Directive, this certification and the associated treatment according to the new EC Directive must be recognized by the authorities of the member countries.

-In many discussions to this topic it was no arbitrariness or chicanery that made the discussions so hard, it was more because of the uncertainty in use of the new regulations and particularly because of safety standards, this reached a serious level for us Germans (by the way, some of our neighbour countries think exactly the same), for which the approving authority must carry the responsibility in case of an accident.
+In many conversations on this topic it quickly becomes clear that there is no arbitrariness or harassment on the part of the authorities, but it is often rather due to the uncertainty in the application of the new regulations and above all in the serious step backwards for us Germans (by the way, some of our neighbors think the same way here) from the safety standards achieved here, for which the approving authority must ultimately answer in the event of an accident.

-There is one thing that we can copy from the americans and make it usefull to us, a little bit of national pride!
+However, there is one thing we can take from the Americans and make use of, a little more national pride.